Counselling and Therapy in Brighton & Hove

 For more information on fees and contact please see the Fees Availability & Contact page.

-There is a cat in the house, and, until recently, there was also a dog - traces of the dog undoubtedly still remain.
+There is a cat in the house, and, until September 2019, there was also a dog - traces of the dog probably still remain.
 My services may not therefore be suitable to anyone with pet allergies.

 Access and Parking

 Please note that, if coming by car and driving into Brighton down the A270, Lewes Road, you may encounter heavy traffic around the retail estate opposite Coombe Road.
-A new branch of ALDI has opened there in October 2018, and it rather looks as though parking needs on the estate were under-estimated.
+A new branch of ALDI opened there in October 2018, and it rather looks as though parking needs on the estate were under-estimated.
 This is liable to cause tailbacks in either direction.
 This would seem to be the particular case on Saturdays and Sundays.

 If this is likely to be your normal route, then you might want to consider going further to the east, via Falmer Rd, Warren Rd, Elm Grove and Queen's Park Road.
 On the other hand, there is the alternative risk here of running into football traffic around Falmer!
 Either way, on a Saturday or Sunday think about allowing an extra twenty minutes for your journey, and to give yourself time to find a parking space.